rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 The nodes must run Docker Enterprise Edition (EE).

+Nodes with Windows Server core version 1809 should use Docker EE-basic 18.09.

+Nodes with Windows Server core version 1903 should use Docker EE-basic 19.03.

 >**Notes:**
 >
 >- If you are using AWS, Rancher recommends *Microsoft Windows Server 2019 Base with Containers* as the Amazon Machine Image (AMI).